Optus Outage Report in Warragul, Baw Baw, Victoria

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Optus Issues Reports Near Warragul, State of Victoria
+Optus Issues Reports Near Warragul, Victoria

 Latest outage, problems and issue reports in Warragul and nearby locations: